Student Experience Grants

 Holly Robbins received an award to teach workshops and conduct office hours over an eight week period in the summer called “How to College” designed to help provide skills geared towards facilitating a transition from carceral settings to higher education.
-She is building on, adapting, and continuing work she did during the Spring where she created a handbook and lesson plans for the Partakers Empowerment Program.
+She built on, adapted, and continued work she did during the Spring where she created a handbook and lesson plans for the Partakers Empowerment Program.
 This work gave Holly the opportunity to explore the non-profit sector as she has gained direct exposure to and involvement with multiple organizations.

 Jordan Clapper, English (2021)

 Jordan Clapper received funding to learn how to use tools to create and design a queer indigenous video game.
-In order to complete this ambitious task during the summer, Jordan is using established platforms Twine 2.0 to plan the process, RPG Maker MV to design the game, and Unity to create more customization within it.
-Jordan will take tutorials and courses on these tools as well as C#.
-This fellowship has afforded Jordan the opportunity to gain experience and technical skills required in careers in game design and coding.
+In order to complete this ambitious task during the summer, Jordan used established platforms Twine 2.0 to plan the process, RPG Maker MV to design the game, and Unity to create more customization within it.
+Jordan took tutorials and courses on these tools as well as C#.
+This fellowship afforded Jordan the opportunity to gain experience and technical skills required for careers in game design and coding.

 Paige Eggebrecht, English (2020)

 This award allowed Paige Eggebrecht, a PhD candidate in English, to begin coursework towards a degree in library science at the University of Alabama.
-She intends to obtain an MLIS at Alabama, and pursue a career in academic libraries and information literacy.
-Already at Brandeis, in conjunction with her doctoral work, Eggebrecht has worked as a graduate assistant for Brandeis Library Research and Instruction Services, completing a variety of reference and instruction tasks that enable students, staff, and faculty to make better use of library resources.
+She intends to obtain an MLIS at Alabama and pursue a career in academic libraries and information literacy.
+At Brandeis, in conjunction with her doctoral work, Paige worked as a graduate assistant for Brandeis Library Research and Instruction Services, completing a variety of reference and instruction tasks that enable students, staff, and faculty to make better use of library resources.

 Daniella Gáti, English (2020)

-Daniella Gáti received funding to take courses that will help develop skills in data science and web programming.
-The courses allowed Gáti to learn Python to support research and web design, in order to expand career options within and beyond academia.
-Additionally, Gáti is currently using these new skills to design creative pedagogical tools and methods for upcoming classes.
+Daniella Gáti received funding to take courses that helped develop her skills in data science and web programming.
+These courses allowed Daniella to develop skills in Python and web design.
+Daniella utilized these tools in designing creative pedagogical tools and methods for classes.

 Yi He, English (2021)